Do Water Bugs Bite?

 • Mildly itchy or irritated, though most people would likely feel little to no pain.

-• Potentially infected if bacteria from the cockroach’s unsanitary environment enter the wound, which could cause swelling, pus, or increased redness.
+• Potentially infected, if bacteria from the bug's unsanitary environment enter the wound, which could cause swelling, pus, or increased redness.

-That said, most skin irritation that people attribute to cockroach bites is usually caused by an allergic reaction to cockroach droppings, shed skins, or saliva rather than an actual bite.
-If you suspect an oriental cockroach bite or experience irritation, wash the area with soap and water and monitor it for signs of infection, though this is highly uncommon.
+That said, most skin irritation that people attribute to water bug bites is usually caused by an allergic reaction to their droppings, shed skins, or saliva rather than an actual bite.
+If you suspect a water bug bite or experience irritation, wash the area with soap and water and monitor it for signs of infection, though this is highly uncommon.
 The bigger risk is the potential for allergic reactions or asthma flare-ups due to their shed skins and droppings.
 If you suspect a bite and experience excessive swelling, pain, or signs of infection, it may be from another insect, and you should consult a healthcare professional.
-If you’re dealing with an infestation, professional pest control methods may be necessary to eliminate them effectively.
+If you’re dealing with an infestation, our professional pest control services may be necessary to eliminate them effectively.

 Categories: